 Alexander P. Sator is founder and Chief Executive Officer of 1NCE, the first multi-national Tier 1 IoT carrier – a joint venture with Deutsche Telekom AG.
-Beside being the 1NCE CEO, Alexander sits on the board of muliple international companies as a Non-Executive Director, such as Solutions 30 SE and Sendr SE.
-He is also invested in various other businesses.
-Alexander`s experience in the IoT world is based on his time as investor and board member at Telit Communications PLC and previously as Chairman of Cinterion Wireless Modules.
-Alexander holds some 30 international patents, has published several articles about specific, mostly laser related topics and is well known as a serial entrepreneur.
+Besides being the 1NCE CEO, Alexander sits on the board of multiple international companies as a Non-Executive Director, including Solutions 30 SE and Sendr SE.
+He is also an investor in a number of other businesses.
+Alexander brings significant experience in the IoT space from his time as investor and board member at Telit Communications plc and previously as Chairman of Cinterion Wireless Modules.
+Alexander holds some 30 international patents and has published several articles relating to laser technologies and is well known as a serial entrepreneur.

 Younes Allaki has been Chief Technology Officer at 1NCE as of January 2018.
 Prior to that, he held the position as Vice President ‘M2M/ IoT Service Development’ at Deutsche Telekom, where he was in charge of Plan, Build & Run for further delivery of innovative M2M and IoT platform capabilities.
 From July 2013 to May 2014 he was Vice President ‘Service Development’ in the business unit Connecting Customer, leading the entire division of B2B2C products including Sales and Customer Care Service.
 Prior to joining Deutsche Telekom, Younes managed the build of different MVNOs such as blau, Simyo BILDmobile at Telefonica GmbH and Vodafone.
 Younes Allaki holds a master diploma in Telecommunications engineering from the technical university of Cologne.